Roadrunners Weekly: December 23

 - Roadrunners Weekly: December 23 - Tucson Roadrunners

-- Colorado's Kevin Connauton Named CCM/AHL Player of the Week - AHL
+- Belleville's Vitaly Abramov Named CCM/AHL Player of the Week - AHL

+- Weekly: Wilkes-Barre/Scranton Looks to End 2019 on a Roll - Wilkes-Barre/Scranton Penguins

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.